luxfi/threshold/README.md

 The [`sign`](/protocols/cmp/sign) protocol implements the "3 Round" signing protocol from CGGMP21, without pre-signing or identifiable aborts.

-Both these features may be implemented in a future version of `multi-party-sig`.
+Both these features may be implemented in a future version of `threshold`.

 The resulting signature is a valid ECDSA key.